alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-08-15-regression-done-right.markdown

  - Be independent of X
  - Be normally distributed

+In general:

+- Low R^2, plot of Y vs X has no pattern - no cause-effect relationship
+- Hi R^2, residuals not independent of each other - not properly defined relathionship, maybe non-linear
+- Low R^2, residuals not independent of X - incomplete relationship, there is something other factor to be taken into consideration.

  ### A good regression example

 Let's do an example in Excel.
 Let's consider `X = RANDBETWEEN(10,100)` and `Y=100 + 3 × X + RANDBETWEEN(−100, 100)`.
 This leads to Y being in linear relationship with X with the paramenters `b=100` and `a=3`.
 In Excel, slope (`a'`) and intercept (`b'`) are computed with the formulas `a' = SLOPE(Y, X)` and `b' = INTERCEPT(Y, X)`.
 Running these lead to `a'=3.06` and `b'=91.56` and an `R^2=0.81`, where `R^2=Var(Regressed Y) / Var(Y)` as noted before.
 This means that 81% of the variation of Y is explained by the regression model.
 We can also consider a rough interval of confidence of 95% as `(y' - 3 * stddev(y'), y' + 3 * stddev(y'))